vica781/Tree-Enthusiast-vica781/README.md

 - Visitors to the site can browse the tree collection without the need to register or log in, encouraging engagement with the app's content right from the start.
 - Each tree is presented in a card layout with a clear image and the common name displayed, making it easy for users to visually scan and select trees of interest.
 - Registered users have the added functionality of adding trees to their personal collection directly from the browse view, promoting interaction and personalized curation of content.
-- The browsing page includes a user-friendly interface with pagination or infinite scroll (depending on implementation) to ensure a seamless browsing experience, even with a large number of entries.
+- The browsing page includes a infinite scroll to ensure a seamless browsing experience, even with a large number of entries.
 - For both visitors and registered users, clicking on a tree card directs to a detailed view, offering a deeper dive into the information about the tree species, including its habitat, origin, and other engaging details.
 - The browsing feature is fully responsive, ensuring that visitors and users have a consistent experience across all devices, whether they are at home on a desktop computer or on-the-go with a mobile device.